 No one ever?
 Really?
 I don’t see why this is top-secret information if you’re staying in a place with staff and security and a traveler asks you in an attempt to swap travel tips.
 After all, saying the name of a place isn’t the same as giving him or her the key to your room.
 Further, isn’t it sometimes a good idea to let any travel buddies you meet along the way know where you are in case something happens and they need to find you?
 Once again this one comes down to instinct.

-Think solo travel could be lonely travel?
-Check out these 12 ways to combat the solo travel blues, see why solo travel is the preferred method for many with a read of the pros and cons of solo travel, and learn how to avoid the single supplement.
+- See why solo travel is the preferred method for many with a read of the pros and cons of solo travel